tom-howard/com2009/docs/course/assignment1/part2.md

 ---
 title: "Part 2: Odometry & Navigation"
-description: In this session you'll learn about Odometry data, which informs us of a robot's position in an environment.
-You'll also learn how to control a ROS robot's velocity (and thus its position) using both open and closed-loop control methods.
+description: Learn about Odometry, which informs us of a robot's position and orientation in an environment.
+Apply both open and closed-loop velocity control methods to a Waffle.
 ---

 ## Introduction